Hofstede/userscripts/cleanup/facebook/delete-posts.md

 6. Launch with: `startDeleting()`

+7. It’s highly likely that Facebook will only have loaded a fraction of your posts, and you will have to *refresh the page and redo steps 3-6* several times.
+When refreshing the page, it’s probably best to do a hard refresh, which in most browsers means <kbd>Ctrl+F5</kbd> or <kbd>Cmd+Shift+R</kbd>.

 ## Tweaking

 -  By default we're running up to 3 passes, with up to 300 items.
 At 2 seconds an item, that's a maximum execution time of 30 minutes (perhaps a bit more if the page/browser is busy).
 Of course it's unlikely all passes will work on the maximum number of items.